 - Cargo protection.
 Spray-in bed liners have a very rough surface that can scuff cargo.
 Our bed liner doesn’t.

 - There are no concerns about installation screw-ups.
 The DualLiner is so easy to install a child can do it (and we’ve got proof).
-There’s no risk of overspray, no concern about our bed liner material “failing to bond” to your truck’s bed, etc. Install is fast and simple.
+There’s no risk of overspray, no concern about our bed liner material “failing to bond” to your truck’s bed, etc. Installation is fast and simple.

 - Flat, simple pricing and online purchase process.
 You don’t have to go to a local “dealer” and hope they charge a good price.
 You just pick your bed liner and order it from our website.
 Our pricing is fair and plainly visible.